 The Pen & Paper Method Of Planning The Day

-The approach that I use is a mix of various online and offline tasks systems that I have read or followed in the past.
+The approach that I use is a mix of various online and offline task systems that I have read or followed in the past.
 My approach is influenced by Jira, ToDoist, Bullet Journal, and GTD, and probably contains a mix of all, minus some complexities.
 So, without further ado, here is how I plan my day.

 Section 1: Legend

 The first section in my notebook is the Legend page.
 This page captures the guidelines that I want to follow while planning the day.
-This ensures uniformity and eventually, you will be in a place where you won’t need to refer the legend.
+This ensures uniformity and eventually, you will be in a place where you won’t need to refer to the legend.

 I keep 1 page for legend.